pingcap/docs-cn/dm/dm-error-handling.md

 #### Reason

-The `driver: bad connection` error indicates that anomalies have occurred in the connection between DM and the upstream TiDB database (such as network failure, TiDB restart and so on) and that the data of the current request has not yet been sent to TiDB at that moment.
+The `driver: bad connection` error indicates that anomalies have occurred in the connection between DM and the upstream TiDB database (such as network failure and TiDB restart) and that the data of the current request has not yet been sent to TiDB at that moment.

 #### Solution